microsoft/vscode-docs/docs/remote/create-dev-container.md

 > **Tip:** Want to use a remote Docker host?
 See the [Advanced Containers article](/docs/remote/containers-advanced.md#developing-inside-a-container-on-a-remote-docker-host) for details on setup.

 With this `devcontainer.json`, your dev container is functional, and you can connect to and start developing within it.
-Try it out with the **Remote-Containers: Reopen Folder in Container** command (or **Remote-Containers: Reopen in Container** if you're just working with a single app file):
+Try it out with the **Remote-Containers: Reopen in Container** command:

 ![Quick pick with list of Remote-Containers commands](images\containers\Remote-Containers-Commands-Reopen.png)